postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/quick_start_with_docker.md

 #### Making predictions

 After training a model, you can use it to make predictions.
-PostgresML provides a `pgml.predict(project_name, features)` function which makes real time predictions on the best deployed model for the project:
+PostgresML provides a `pgml.predict(project_name, features)` function which makes real time predictions using the best deployed model for the given project:

 !!! generic